 President Obama’s Keynote speech was delivered at the Gran Teatro, a storied music hall confiscated by Fidel Castro.
 Mr. Obama’s performance was a classic example of dramatic irony ancient Greek theatergoers would have been proud of as the audience knew exactly what was going on even if the main character did not.
 The gentlest rebuke of Cuba’s sixty-year dictatorship would have served to remind the world that the island nation is in a ramshackle state courtesy of the Castro brothers.

 Cuba’s economy was one whose productivity and services rivaled those of Germany and Japan.
-Cuba, pre-Castro, had a large middle class, low infant mortality (lower than France or Germany), and high literacy rates.
+Cuba, pre-Castro, had a large middle class, low infant mortality (lower than France or Germany), and an 80% literacy rate.
 Havana, especially, enjoyed amenities, conveniences, and luxuries more in keeping with a major American city.
 In 1958, for instance, Havana had more movie theatres than any other city in the world.
 Cuba ranked fifth in the Western hemisphere in per capita income, third in life expectancy, and second in per capita ownership of automobiles, telephones, and television sets.
 Cuba’s income distribution was hardly that of a banana republic but of a progressive modern nation.
 Healthcare was widely available to the underprivileged.
 Today, the propaganda that all citizens have access to free healthcare is meaningless when one considers that the government mandates who will receive medical care and when, that pharmaceuticals are in short supply, medical equipment is decrepit, and hospitals and clinics are rickety.
 Physicians, on slave wages (about $65 a month), somehow manage to keep the system lumbering along.
 Furthermore, it is widely acknowledged that the government manipulates medical outcomes data, especially on infant mortality, to give the appearance of its being a modern developed nation.
 Physicians, for example, aggressively misrepresent neo-natal deaths as late fetal deaths, and engage in coercive abortions all intended to conceal the true rate of infant mortality while boosting life expectancy numbers.